Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Methods

 \subsection{Sample fabrication}

 The polymer drum structures were fabricated using a commercial 3D lithography system (Nanoscribe Photonic Professional GT+, Nanoscribe GmbH \& Co.
 KG, Germany) that uses two-photon-polymerization.
 A $63\times$ objective was used in combination with the photoresist IP-S in dip-in configuration to print on the end-facet of the single-mode fiber or DBR substrates using the system's piezo-mode.
 The system features a femtosecond laser centered at 780 nm that patterns and polymerizes the resist at the objective's focus.
 The hatching distance for the feet and frame were chosen comparably coarse, while the membrane was patterned fine ($\SI{65}{\nano\meter}$) using a laserpower of $22\,\%$ (corresponding to $\SI{11}{\milli\watt}$) and a scanspeed of $\SI{50}{\micro\meter/s}$.
 The unpolymerized resist part was removed via immersion in propylene glycol methyl ether acetate (PGMEA) ($\SI{30}{min}$) and a subsequent bath in isopropyl alcohol ($\SI{30}{min}$).
-In a post-development step, the structure was flood exposed with a $\SI{6}{\watt}$ UV-lamp while sitting in isopropyl alcohol ($\SI{10}{min}$).
-Further post-processing was performed using oxygen plasma-ashing for surface polishing of the membrane to reduce scattering losses from the interface.
-Using this process, several different geometries were realized.
-To reduce the complexity of the analysis, the comparably simple rectangular membrane design is presented in this article.
+In a post-development step, the structure was flood exposed with a $\SI{6}{\watt}$ UV-lamp while sitting in isopropyl alcohol ($\SI{10}{min}$). \thirdrevision{Whilst this procedure can minimize structure deformation during the development, it also only results in minimal shrinkage of the resist.
+Under certain fabrication conditions IP-S is specified to exhibit 2-\SI{12}{\percent} shrinkage.
+For comparison, the silica-compound based GP-Silica resist can even show up to \SI{26.7}{\percent} shrinkage in the sintering step alone.} Further post-processing of the membrane was performed using oxygen plasma-ashing for surface polishing to reduce scattering losses from the interfaces.
+The polymer structures were fabricated on the DBR substrate or fiber mirror that constitute the higher reflective cavity mirror ($\SI{10}{ppm}$ transmission). \firstrevision{To reduce the complexity of the analysis and to focus on the fundamental material properties of the resist, the comparably simple rectangular membrane design is presented in this article.
+However, using this process, several different geometries were realized and much more complex structures including for example membrane stacks as shown in Fig.~\ref{fig:membraneStacks} can be fabricated.} \thirdrevision{The thinnest membrane size in such structures can be reduced below the voxel height $h_\text{v}$ (smallest voxel: $ (\diameter_\text{v},h_\text{v}) \sim (0.2,0.7)\, \SI{}{\micro\meter}$) by oxygen plasma-ashing.
+The accuracy of the placement of the membranes is given by the piezo stage positioning accuracy (\SI{10}{\nano\meter} in the full $\SI{300}{\micro\meter}\times\SI{300}{\micro\meter}$ writing field), which is considerably smaller than $\lambda/4$ as required for the membrane positioning.
+Possible tilts $\alpha_\text{tilt}$ of the structure are corrected by the automatic interface finder, but would also only play a role for tilts approaching $\alpha_\text{tilt}\sim (\lambda/4)/L_\text{mem}$ with $L_\text{mem}$ the length of the membranes.
+Detailed characterizations of such multi-membrane devices will be presented in future work.}\COMM{\secondrevision{Shrinkage of photoresists during polymerization or sintering (e.g. IP-S: 2-\SI{12}{\percent}, or GP-Silica: \SI{26.7}{\percent} during sintering) can furthermore be exploited to implement dissipation dilution techniques for pre-strained materials \cite{fedorov2019generalized, villanueva2014evidence} that for realistically achievable geometries can boost the mechanical quality factor by several orders of magnitude.}\firstrevision{Detailed characterizations of such devices will be presented in future work.}}